DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

     constructor(name) {
         this.firstname = name;
     }

-    greet() {
+    // this will be added to prototype property (also called instance methods) greet() {
         return `Hello, ${this.firstname}`;
     }

-    // this will attach to Person Property static residence = 'Earth';
+    // this will attach to Person Property (Means to function directly) static residence = 'Earth';

-    // this will attach to Person Property static goodMorning() {
+    // this will attach to Person Property (Means to function directly) static goodMorning() {
         return 'Good Morning';
     }